 -

 Frame it as restorative when accurate.
 A chipped tooth is a structural issue, not just cosmetic.
-Proper coding makes the difference between $0 coverage and 80%.
+Proper coding makes the difference between $0 coverage and a meaningful chunk paid by insurance.

 -